 Truth be told, the majority of “authentic” experiences are to varying degrees scripted, manufactured, or merely exaggerated after-the-fact by the ones doing the experiencing.
 It’s a business for the most part, though some refuse to admit it.
 And that’s OK, too, at least to an extent…

-Not surprisingly, most virtuists come from the same segment of the population that, back home, will indulge in everything from identity politics to public health crusading.
-Thus, they often represent a totalitarian impuse imperceptibly scowling from behind masks of civic selflessness.
+Not surprisingly, most virtuists come from the same segment of the population that, back home, indulges in everything from social justice warrior-ism to public health crusading.
+It’s just the latest face of inherited impulses, aggressive emotions that imperceptibly scowl from behind masks of civic selflessness.

-Here’s the catch, though, fellas.
+Here’s the good news, though, fellas.
 These characters have far less control over you abroad than they do back home.
 They may stew in rage because some foreign bar-owner allowed you to smoke a cigar in his place, but they can’t stop it.
-They may bubble over with fury when they see you impressing the local ladies with your Western charms, but their fundamentalism is powerless over there.
+They may bubble over with fury if the local ladies swoon at you instead of their virtuous selves, but puritanism is powerless when the puritans are on foreign soil.

 So go.
 Travel.
 See what you will.
 Learn something.
 Or just enjoy yourself if that’s all you want.
 It’s called freedom, and you might even come to realize you have a little more of it in many foreign lands than in your own.
 Now that’s a lesson learned.